 The following is a list of meals offered during reunion weekend.
-Unless otherwise stated, all meals are included in a package and are scheduled at both Reunion I and Reunion II.

-- Friday Buffet Breakfast: Available at Reunion II only, this breakfast is served at the Community Dining Center. - Friday Dinner: With the exception of the 50th and 60th reunion classes, classes make their own arrangements for Friday dinner .
-Members of the 50th class are guests of the Alumnae Association and the Office of Advancement .
-The 60th class will plan its dinner with Catering Services.
-During Reunion II, classes are encouraged to attend the Alumnae Faculty Reception, hosted by the Association at the Kendade Atrium from 5:00 to 6:00 p. m.
-Hearty appetizers and alcoholic and nonalcoholic beverages will be served. - Saturday Breakfast: Breakfast is served at the Community Dining Center. - Saturday Lunch: During Reunion I weekend, a community picnic is served on Skinner Green.
-For Reunion II, lunch is provided at the Community Dining Center. - Saturday Dinner: The dinner will be provided at the Community Dining Center.
+Friday Buffet Breakfast: Served at the Dining Commons.

+Friday Lunch: Served at the Dining Commons.

+Friday Dinner: With the exception of the 50th and 60th reunion classes, dinner is in the Dining Commons and included in your reunion package.
+Members of the 50th class are guests of the Alumnae Association and the Office of Development.
+The 60th class will have dinner at Willits-Hallowell Conference Center.

+Saturday Breakfast: Breakfast is served in the Dining Commons and part of your reunion package.

+Saturday Lunch: During Reunion I weekend, a community picnic is served on Skinner Green.
+For Reunion II, lunch is provided in the Dining Commons and included in your reunion package.

+Saturday Dinner: The dinner will be provided in the Dining Commons.
 It is often preceded by a social hour held either in class headquarters or at another location on campus (e.g., Art Museum).
+The 6oth class will have dinner at the Willits-Hallowell Center.
+Dinner is included in your reunion package

-Willits-Hallowell Center is also available for dinner on a first come, first serve basis. - Sunday Breakfast: Breakfast is served at the Community Dining Center. - Sunday Brunch: Sunday brunch is served in the Willits-Hallowell Center (optional).
+Sunday Breakfast: Breakfast is served in the Dining Commons and included in your reunion package.